Is this program right for you?

 - Post-Baccalaureate Diploma in Disaster Management

 Both the diploma and the degree programs are offered completely online and can be taken full-time or part-time.
 The diploma is the first two years of the degree.
-The certificate in EM Exercise Design may also be completed entirely online.
-The EM certificate program is a mixture of online and in-person classes.
-The Post-Baccalaureate Diploma in Disaster Management is offered full-time. on-campus in New Westminster.
+The Associate Certificate in Emergency Management and the Associate Certificate in Emergency Management Exercise Design can also be completed entirely online.
+The Post-Baccalaureate Diploma in Disaster Management is offered full-time, on-campus in New Westminster.

-The certificate programs and the diploma/degree programs differ somewhat in their teaching approach.
-Courses in the certificate programs are applied “how to” courses.
+The Associate Certificate programs and the diploma/degree programs differ somewhat in their teaching approach.
+Courses in the Associate Certificate programs are applied “how to” courses.
 The diploma and degree courses have an applied component, as well as a theoretical component.
 Your reason for pursuing emergency management education might help you decide which program would be a better fit for you.

-Q: What is the cost of the certificate program?
+Q: What is the cost of the associate certificate program?

-A: The costs for EMD’s certificate programs are on a course-by-course basis and will vary based on the electives chosen by each student.
+A: The cost for this Associate Certificate is on a course-by-course basis and will vary depending on the electives chosen by each student.
 All course materials, including manuals, are included in the course prices.
+The Associate Certificate in Emergency Management will cost approximately $5,500 in total.

 Q: Do I need to purchase a textbook?